 Rise of the digital workplace in 2020

 During the pandemic, the digital workplace became a fundamental digital tool to ensure communication and collaboration could continue.
 Platforms like the corporate intranet allowed employers to manage the crisis, communicate important announcements, and ensure everyone received the same message.
 It proved so essential that SharePoint doubled its audience, now counting over 200 million daily active users.
 Collaboration tools, like Microsoft Teams, also became so fundamental that Teams jumped to 115 million daily users in November 2020 up from 75 million in April.

 Digital workplace tools will continue to grow in popularity and help leaders tackle new workplace challenges.

 Top 6 leadership challenges the digital workplace can help overcome

-Uncertainty was the only sure thing in 2020.
+Uncertainty was the only sure thing in 2020 and 2021.
 With long-term planning near impossible, every decision was made with the caveat that things might have to change last minute.
 In business, this level of uncertainty can be damaging, but under the circumstances, unavoidable.
 While the digital workplace can’t provide certainty to leaders it can help ease the doubts and fears of employees, by offering a platform for communication.